EBPI/MiniHackathon2019/README.md

 # What will be built?
 The application will consist of the following:
     • Node-RED (for a simple frontend to be used by the end-users)
-    • Java Springboot (as backend service between the frontend and ledger)
+    • Running (parly loopback generated) Typescript Swagger-UI (as backend service between the frontend and ledger)
-    • Running Hyperledger Fabric (with chaincode, probably written in Java (or Golang if we feel like it))
+    • Running Hyperledger Fabric (with chaincode written in Java